Skip to content

 AUDIO 43 minutes

 A compelling exchange between Chogyam Trungpa and Naropa’s Buddhist Path students.
-Trungpa Rinpoche describes meeting Suzuki Roshi, “the first genuine teacher” he encountered in America.
-Students ask what the main issue is for Westerners studying Buddhism.
-Trungpa Rinpoche replies “impatience” and not being able to stick with practice.
-He gives powerful explanations of how the mind works, how meditation transforms neurosis into wakefulness, and how to bring mindfulness into post-meditation.
+Trungpa Rinpoche gives powerful explanations of how the mind works, how meditation transforms neurosis into wakefulness, and how to bring mindfulness into post-meditation.
 He emphasizes the importance of having a meditation schedule to “cut your karmic chain reactions.”
+Trungpa Rinpoche also describes meeting Suzuki Roshi.

 AUDIO 59 minutes

 A discussion with faculty, primarily debriefing about a conference held just previously entitled, “Comparative Approaches to Cognition: Western and Buddhist.”
 Trungpa Rinpoche does not himself speak at length, but asks faculty to present their observations and thoughts.
-In this meeting we hear perspectives on the intersection of science, art, intuition and Buddhism from faculty of multiple disciplines.
+In this meeting we hear perspectives on the intersection of science, art, intuition and Buddhism.
 For more context, see the Lion’s Roar article “Two Sciences of Mind” by Barry Boyce, about that conference and its aftermath.

 AUDIO 54 minutes